Supervised Access Program

-- New applicants will receive a message from us acknowledging receipt of their application.
+- New applicants will receive a mailed letter from us acknowledging receipt of their application.
 If you have applied, please wait for us to contact you.

 The current wait time for the Supervised Access Program is 6 months from the date that both applications from the custodial and non-custodial applicants are received.

 Applicants on the wait list will be offered an intake interview in the order in which they applied.

 Once both parents/guardians have submitted an application for service and a time for visits becomes available, the program coordinator will call each parent/guardian to schedule a separate intake interview.

 During the intake interview, the program coordinator will review your application with you, explain the program guidelines and procedures to you, and collect relevant information about your family history.
 You will also be asked to sign consents for obtaining and releasing information.
 The intake usually takes about an hour.